Theory of topological modules and continuous linear maps. #

 Instances For

-The next theorems cover the identification between M ≃L[𝕜] M
+The next theorems cover the identification between M ≃L[𝕜] Mand the group of units of the ring

-M →L[R] M
+M →L[R] M.

-An invertible continuous linear map f
+An invertible continuous linear map f determines a continuous equivalence from M to itself.

 Equations